simonmcallister0210/cognito-srp-helper/README.md

     AuthParameters: {
       CHALLENGE_NAME: "SRP_A",
       SECRET_HASH,
-      SRP_A: clientSession.largeA, // Use largeA from clientSession here
+      SRP_A: clientSrpSession.largeA, // Use largeA from clientSrpSession here
       USERNAME,
     },
     ClientId: CLIENT_ID,